PLEASE READ THE FOLLOWING TERMS AND CONDITIONS CAREFULLY.

 13.2 The remedies contained in this Clause 13 are without prejudice to and in addition to any warranties, indemnities, remedies or other rights provided by law, and/or under any other provision of the Agreement for the benefit of SIA.
 Company agrees and acknowledges that SIA is not obliged to take any step or measure to mitigate any Losses.

-- Company is involved in any activity which may bring SIA into disrepute, damage the good name of SIA or result in losses to the property of SIA or in Losses;
+(ii) Company is involved in any activity which may bring SIA into disrepute, damage the good name of SIA or result in losses to the property of SIA;

 14.2 Upon expiry or termination of the Agreement: